Walking in England - Path, Towpath, Trail Hiking Guides mostly for Oxfordshire and Buckinghamshire.

 good place to spot Red Kites is around Stonor Deer Park where in addition you often see hawks and buzzards as well as owls, woodpeckers and other birds.

-Take a look at our Thames Path and Regents Canal Towpath Walks
+Please also perhaps take a look at our Thames Path and Regents Canal Towpath Walks

 which might be of interest and

-another about walking in Cyprus
+another series of items which are about walking in Cyprus

 Via our Site Resources